Rishthegreat/Notes/School/Cold War.md

 	- Stalin does not leave, just like how Truman feared
 	- 1946 to 1949
 		- Soviets begin to interfere with the elections
-	- Comunists spread over the Eastern nations and many people does not like this
+	- Comunists spread over the Eastern nations and many people did not like this
+	- From Stettin in the Balkans, to Triste in the Adriatic, an iron curtain has descended across the Continent.
+Behind that line lies the ancient capitals of Central and Eastern Europe